Anyone with coronavirus symptoms can get a test.

 You can also download an Easy Read guide about Coronavirus Swab testing.

-If you have been delivered a home testing kit or have been given a self-test kit at a regional test site, here is a tutorial video that supports the written instructions in your pack, from Dr Amir Khan:
+If you have been delivered a home testing kit, here is a tutorial video that supports the written instructions in your pack, from Dr Amir Khan: